The 12 Best Cymbal Brands (2024)

 Turkey, and specifically Istanbul, is widely thought to be the center of true, traditional cymbal production.
 Several of the world’s leading cymbal makers have their roots in the city, one of which is Istanbul Mehmet Cymbals.

 Founded by master craftsman Mehmet Tamdeğer, a former Zildjian apprentice, in 1996, these cymbals are still made using the traditional methods – each cymbal is still hammered in shape by hand.
-These handcraft methods have made Istanbul Mehmet Cymbals some of the best in the world.
+These handcrafted methods have made Istanbul Mehmet Cymbals some of the best in the world.

 Since the formation of the company, Mehmet continued to refine his cymbals and innovate with styles, allowing Istanbul Mehmet Cymbals to offer a variety of products for drummers.
-Some drummers that have developed a love for these cymbals include Lenny White, Cindy Blackman Santana, Jack DeJohnette, and Elvin Jones.
+Some drummers who have developed a love for these cymbals include Lenny White, Cindy Blackman Santana, Jack DeJohnette, and Elvin Jones.